 Picture by Authority Dental under CC 2.0 license

 Caring for dental implants includes proper oral hygiene maintenance during the healing period.
 The soft tissues around your implant need a clean environment to recover.
-Infections are the number-one cause for implant failure.
+Infections are the number-one cause of implant failure.

-Brush your teeth as you normally would the evening of your surgery but avoid contact with the implant.
+Brush your teeth as you usually would, the evening of your surgery, but avoid contact with the implant.
 Rinse your mouth with a glass of warm water and a teaspoon of salt after every meal to remove food debris.
 Continue to do this for a week after your procedure.
 Afterwards, use a chlorhexidine rinse.

-In the long term, make sure to conduct good teeth implants aftercare.
+In the long term, make sure to follow good aftercare for dental implants.
 This means brushing, mouth rinsing, and flossing every day.
-Implants may not get cavities, but the soft tissues around it can get infected.
+Implants may not get cavities, but the soft tissues around them can get infected.
 Regular dental check-ups are also key - they help diagnose infections before they become a problem.

 Follow the right diet

-If you did not get a whole mouth of implants, try to chew on the side where your natural teeth are.
+If you did not get a full mouth of implants, try chewing on the side where your natural teeth are.
 Avoid hot food and drink for at least a week following your surgery.

-Try not to swill liquids over the surgical site but stay hydrated.
-Ideally, drink five to six 8 oz. glasses filled with cold or room temperature fluids the first day.
-Don’t use a straw.
+Try not to swallow liquids over the surgical site, but stay hydrated.
+Ideally, drink 5 to 6 8-oz. glasses of cold or room-temperature fluids on the first day.
+Do not use a straw.

 The most important thing is to avoid hard and crunchy food.
 Stick to soft foods for as long as you feel any post-operative symptoms.
 Remember to keep your diet full of nutrients to keep your body as strong as possible during the healing period.

-Most patients return to their normal diet after about a week.
+Most patients return to their regular diet after about a week.

 Give up smoking and alcohol

 Smoking impacts dental implant healing immensely.
-Under no circumstance can you smoke for at least 2 months after your surgery.
+Under no circumstances can you smoke for at least 2 months after your surgery.
 Ideally, give up smoking for good.
-Nicotine works to constrict blood vessels which could mess with osseointegration and lead to infection or implant failure.
+Nicotine works to constrict blood vessels, which could mess with osseointegration and lead to infection or implant failure.

 You should also abstain from alcohol consumption for no less than 72 hours after the placement procedure.
 The best solution would be to give up drinking for at least a week.
-It can slow down blood vessel formation and thus the implant may not fuse well enough with the bone.
+It can slow blood vessel formation, so the implant may not fuse well enough with the bone.

 Schedule a check-up visit